-This 12,500 sq. ft. facility is designed to function as a living laboratory for the Department of Biological Science's plant and ecology related courses, as well as research space for faculty and graduate students.
-More than 6,000 exotic plants, representing over 1,200 distinct species, are maintained in the Teaching Greenhouse.
+This facility is designed to function as a living laboratory for Campus and the Department of Biological Science's plant and ecology related courses, as well as research space for faculty and graduate students.
+More than 4,000 exotic plants, representing over 1,000 distinct species, are maintained in, and around, the Teaching Greenhouse.
 Four simulated environments - tropical, warm temperate, cool temperate and desert - facilitate students' understanding of the diversity of plant species and their ecologies.
-All plants are labeled with information regarding their taxonomies, geographic origins, common names and economic uses.
+Plants are labeled with information regarding their taxonomies, geographic origins, common names and economic uses.

 Today, the E.W.
 Heier Teaching Greenhouse is a member of the Botanical Gardens Conservation International (BGCI) Metacollection Plantsearch© Database.
 This links member facilities globally to fight plant extinction.
 Additionally, the Teaching collection has 69 species listed on the IUCN Redlist of Endangered and Threatened Species, including the critically endangered Wollemia nobilis.